Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Scaling of data

+Data will be made available on request.
+We highlight that the full order model solutions (data) were generated using open-source software, \text{HyPar} \cite{Hypar1} for the 2D Isentropic Convective Vortex, \text{OpenFoam} solver \text{interFoam} \cite{Deshpande2012} for the 2D Two-phase flow, geometry and physics inspired by industrial scenario, and the solutions of linear advection equation were obtained in closed form in \text{Python}.
+As reported earlier, the implementation of Algorithm \ref{alg:one} and Algorithm \ref{alg:two} is carried out using the \text{EZyRB} package (\href{https://github.com/mathLab/EZyRB}{{https://github.com/mathLab/EZyRB}}) \cite{demo18ezyrb}, an open-source \text{Python} library for non-intrusive data-driven model order reduction of parameterized problems, developed at SISSA mathLab and here, the deep neural networks are implemented using the \text{PyTorch} package \cite{paszke2017automatic}.

-\subsection{Scaling of data}
+\section{Scaling of data}

-Before starting the training of neural-networks, we scale the data ranging between the interval [0,1] to improve the prediction accuracy of neural-networks.
+Before starting the training of neural networks, we scale the data ranging between the interval [0,1] to improve the prediction accuracy of neural networks.
 We use Min-Max scaling for the scaling of training data between the interval [0, 1].
 The Min-Max scaling for the given matrix \textit{U} is:

-where $i = 1, 2,......,n$, number of cells or grid points.
-The minimum and maximum values are stored and are used to rescale the predicted results back to the original scale.
+where $i = 1, 2,......,N_h$, is the index of cell centroids or nodes in the discretized domain $\Omega$.
+The minimum and maximum values are stored and used to rescale the predicted results back to the original scale.

-\subsection{Neural networks' Architecture}
+\section{Neural networks' Architecture}

-In our numerical experiments, we use Artificial Neural Networks to employ both InterpNet and ShiftNet.
-The neural network architecture and hyper-parameters considered for each test case are reported here:
+In our numerical experiments, we utilize artificial neural networks, specifically the multi-layer perceptron (MLP), to implement both InterpNet and ShiftNet.
+The architecture and hyperparameters used for each test case are summarized below.